kimjoemaina/sahihi-text-services/README.md

 ## Credits 🙌

-The frontend theme is from Start Boostrap [here](https://startbootstrap.com/theme/agency).
+The frontend theme is from [Start Boostrap](https://startbootstrap.com/theme/agency).

 ## Contributing 📢